 INSTANCE=zookeeper; kubectl -n test-project-zc6tc get instances -o json | jq ".items | select(.metadata.name == \"$INSTANCE\") | .spec.parameters" | yq -e --yaml-output '.' > zookeeper-params.yml

 zookeeper-params.yml with the current values of all the parameters in effect for the

 Parameters can be updated using arguments to the KUDO CLI.

 Example: Increasing Zookeeper node counts

 - Increase the number of nodes using the KUDO CLI:

-kubectl kudo update --instance kafka -p BROKER_COUNT=4 -n test-project-zc6tc
+kubectl kudo update --instance zookeeper -p NODE_COUNT=5 -n test-project-zc6tc

-kubectl kudo plan status --instance kafka -n test-project-zc6tc
+kubectl kudo plan status --instance zookeeper -n test-project-zc6tc

 - Wait for the deployment plan to have a status of